Alvarado ICE facility terrorism trial restarts following mistrial

 What's new:

-On Monday, the two sides will start over in the process of selecting a jury.
+On Monday, the two sides began the process of selecting a new jury.

-This time, the judge has issued strict rules about what people can and cannot wear.
+This time, the judge also issued strict rules about what people can and cannot wear in the courtroom.

 "All persons in the courtroom should wear attire appropriate for the courtroom.
 Graphic t-shirts, hats, shorts, costumes, lapel pins, and the like are prohibited," the order states.